carrotcypher/treeEngine.js/README.md

                             prompt:"You answered yes to the last question.
 That's it!", exec:"callThisFunction"
                         },
+                        "Maybe":{
+                            prompt:"You answered maybe to the last question.
+That's it!", exec:"callThisFunction"
+                        },
                         "No":{
                             prompt:"You answered no to the last question.
 That's it!", exec:"callThisFunction"